…But what will our characters stand on?

 You’ll leave this course with:

-A complete knowledge of the expectations of a character designer
+A complete knowledge of the expectations of a background or layout artist.

 How will the course work?
 What materials will I need?